LouisPetrik/cheatsheet/go.md

 with const constant variables can be declared.
 It works the same way as var.

 ## For Loops
+For-Loops are the only loops which can be used in Go.
 ```go
 func main() {
 	for i := 0; i <= 3; i++ {